 An Owner's Personal Perspective and Urgent Advice

 Miss Fiona was an absolute joy, the light of my life, and my best friend.
 She had lived for almost seven years.
 She could have lived longer, but sadly, I had made a terrible choice.
-I ignored my vet's suggestion to have my dog neutered and ended up paying dearly like so many other dog owners eventually do.
+I ignored my vet's suggestion to have my dog neutered and ended up paying dearly.

-As soon as you take on a female pup, you must make the decision to breed or not to breed.
+As soon as you take on a female pup, you must decide to breed or not to breed.
 If you choose not to breed then get the procedure done as soon as possible.
-You will definitely save yourself a lot of heartache and money in the long run.
+You will save yourself a lot of heartache and money in the long run.
 Of course, this issue goes without saying for any breed of female dog.